nehcgnak/CrackingMachineLearningInterview/README.md

             2) Use Z-score Scale removal (so that any point much away from mean gets removed)
             3) Combination of Z Score and IQR (custom scores)

-#### What is Regulization?
+#### What is Regularization?
         Regularizations are techniques used to reduce the error by fitting a function appropriately on the given training set and avoid overfitting.
         Add Lambda * Biasness value at the end.
-#### Difference between L1 and L2 Regulization?
+#### Difference between L1 and L2 Regularization?
-        1) L1 Regulization (Lasso Regression)
+        1) L1 Regularization (Lasso Regression)
             (Least Absolute Shrinkage and Selection Operator) adds “absolute value of magnitude” of coefficient as penalty term to the loss function.

-        2) L2 Regulization (Ridge Regression)
+        2) L2 Regularization (Ridge Regression)
             (adds “squared magnitude” of coefficient as penalty term to the loss function.
 Here the highlighted part represents L2 regularization element.)

         The key difference between these techniques is that Lasso shrinks the less important feature’s coefficient to zero thus, removing some feature altogether.
 So, this works well for feature selection in case we have a huge number of features.

-#### What are different Technique of Sampling your data?
+#### What are different techniques of sampling your data?
-        Data Sampling statistical analysis technique used to select, manipulate and analyze a representative subset of data points to identify patterns and trends in the larger data set being examined.
+        Data sampling statistical analysis technique used to select, manipulate and analyze a representative subset of data points to identify patterns and trends in the larger data set being examined.
         There are different techniques of sampling your data
         1) Simple Random Sampling (records are picked at random)
         2) Stratified Sampling (subsets based on common factor with equal ratio distribution)
         3) Cluster Sampling (largest set is breaken down in form of clusters based on defined factors and SRS is applied)
         4) MultiStage Sampling (cluster on Cluster sampling)
-        5) Symentaic Sampling (Sample created by setting interval)
+        5) Systematic Sampling (Sample created by setting interval)

 #### Can you define the concept of Undersampling and Oversampling?
-        Undersampling is the concept of downsizing the class based sample from a Bigger range to smaller range i.e 1Million records to 0.1 Million records, keeping the ratio of information intact
+        Undersampling is the concept of downsizing the class based sample from a bigger range to smaller range i.e 1 million records to 0.1 million records, keeping the ratio of information intact

         Oversampling represents the concept of using a smaller class sample i.e 100K to scale upto million keeping the trend and the property to make up datasets.

-#### What is Imbalanced Class?
+#### What is imbalanced Class?
         Imbalancment is when you don't have balance in between classes.
         Imabalnced class is when the normal distribution/support count of multiple classes or classes being considered are not the same or almost same.
         E.G:
-            Class A has 1 Million Record
+            Class A has 1 million Record
             Class B has 1000 Record
-        This is imbalanced data set and Class B is UnderBalanced Class.
+        This is imbalanced data set and Class B is underbalanced class.

-#### How would you resolve the issue of Imbalancment data set?
+#### How would you resolve the issue of imbalancment data set?
         The techniques such as
             1) OverSampling
             2) UnderSampling